 Patient's Query

 Thanks for your query.

-1. Get your eyes checked for retinopathy, and kidneys with urine albumin-creatinine ratio.
+1. Get your eyes checked for retinopathy, and your kidneys with urine albumin-creatinine ratio.

-3. Low carbohydrates diet should be taken and no added sugar, no sugary juices, no bread, rice pasta, or potatoes.
+3. A low-carbohydrate diet should be taken, with no added sugar, no sugary juices, no bread, rice, pasta, or potatoes.
 If u cannot stop, at least take as little as possible.

-4. More vegetables, salads, and fibers should be consumed.
+4. More vegetables, salads, and fiber should be consumed.

-5. Fruits, only as a sweet dish can be taken.
-Do not take mango, grapes, and banana.
+5. Fruits, only as a sweet dish, can be taken.
+Do not take mangoes, grapes, or bananas.
 Apple, not more than one piece.
 Strawberries and other berries are fine along with peach, apricot, and small amounts of plums.

-6. Intermittent fasting will also help you to control your diabetes.
+6. Intermittent fasting will also help you control your diabetes.
 You can fast for 16 hours, like taking your dinner at 7 PM and not eating anything after that.
 Next, you can take breakfast at 11 AM.
 During fasting, just drink water and green tea without sugar.
-You can extend fasting up to 24 hours and then 36 hours as your body adopts.
-You can do fasting two times a week or as you feel comfortable.
+You can extend fasting up to 24 hours and then 36 hours as your body adapts.
+You can fast two times a week or as you feel comfortable.
 It will control your sugar levels.

 7. Drink more water.
 Sleep well.
 Exercise, at least walk 30 to 40 minutes daily.

-The more you will practice these things, the better will be your control.
+The more you practice these things, the better your control will be.
 Check your sugar levels frequently.
 Your fasting target should be 90 to 130 mg/dL.
 Two hours after eating should be 50 to 160 mg/dL.

+Patient's Query